 Further information on privacy topics can be found within Aptar's General Terms and Conditions of Use, Privacy and Cookies Policy on Aptar.com.

-Aptar did not receive any substantiated complaints concerning breaches of customer privacy and losses of customer data during the reporting year.
+418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data Aptar did not receive any substantiated complaints concerning breaches of customer privacy and losses of customer data during the reporting year.